 How do I report property if the owner is unknown?

 For property where the owner is unknown, enter “unknown” in the last name field.
 List any descriptive or identifying information in the property description field.

-When may a holder deduct a service charge?
+When may a holder deduct a dormancy charge?